Press your buttons and land on one of these great prizes. But don’t land on Lizzie Borden, she’ll put an axe to all your winnings!

 “Out of dog-food again!
 Dang, I just bought some at Schmucks!
 How did I eat all those Alpo cans so fast?
 They must be making them smaller now.”

-Needing someone with whom to vent, Miss Kibble goes over to the house of her best friend and next-door neighbor, Mrs. Pearl Jo Hulbutt (PJ).
+Needing someone with whom to vent, Miss Kibble goes over to visit her best friend and next-door neighbor, Mrs. Pearl Jo “PJ” Hulbutt who is busy meditating.
+Sybil barges right in and startles PJ who nearly bangs her head on the table, then tells her to “calm down!”

 “I stopped talking to him years ago.
 You ask me that every time I come over.
 Why?”